ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

     }
     ```

-4. Add the code below to import the [`sql`](https://lib.ballerina.io/ballerina/sql/latest) package, which is used in the logics of the functions.
+4. Add the code below to import the [`sql`](https://lib.ballerina.io/ballerina/sql/latest) package, which is used in the logic of the functions.

     ```ballerina
     import ballerina/sql;